-A scholarship covers your tuition, room, and textbooks.
-You will receive a daily food allowance.
+A scholarship covers your tuition, fees, dorm-room, and food.
 It also covers all sports related travel, clothing and equipment.

 It does not cover your travel to and from America, incidentals for your dorm room, and the everyday expenses of life as a college student such as cellphone, dinners out, and other entertainment.
 There are now some opportunities where individual schools can offer additional stipends.

-Other expenses that you are responsible for are health insurance, SAT exams, and fees associated with the student F1 visa.
-You also need to pay taxes on your scholarship, but these can be claimed back.
+Other expenses that you are potentially responsible for are health insurance, certain registrations, and fees associated with the student F1 visa.
+You also need to pay taxes on your scholarship, but these can be claimed back after graduation.

 How does the recruiting process work?